simeonkr/HaGL/README.md

 in this regard, its use-cases somewhat resemble those of the [VisPy](https://vispy.org/) and [Glumpy](https://glumpy.github.io/) Python libraries.

-At the moment, the only way to interpret HaGL code is as GLUT application but other backends will be added in the future, as well as a backend-agnostic interface.
+At the moment, the only way to interpret HaGL code is as a GLUT application but other backends will be added in the future, as well as a backend-agnostic interface.

 HaGL prioritizes approachability and simplicity over completeness and is likely unsuitable for use in a game engine.
-For more advanced graphics programming consider using, for example:
-[LambdaCube 3D](http://lambdacube3d.com/), [FIR](https://gitlab.com/sheaf/fir),
-or the Haskell [OpenGL](https://hackage.haskell.org/package/OpenGL) bindings.
+For more advanced graphics programming consider using, for example, [LambdaCube 3D](http://lambdacube3d.com/), [FIR](https://gitlab.com/sheaf/fir), or the Haskell [OpenGL](https://hackage.haskell.org/package/OpenGL) bindings.

-## Current Status and Roadmap

-Implementation-wise the core of HaGL consists of:

-* A high-level API consisting of both generic and domain-specific functions
-* A code generator for GLSL vertex and fragment shaders, supporting variants of all applicable GLSL built-in operators and functions
-* A numerical evaluator for processing these same functions on the CPU, thus enabling the use of arbitrary uniforms
-* Various functions that enable initialization and transfer of data, the specification of user-defined shader functions, and the use of basic interactivity
+## Scope of OpenGL Support

+HaGL models a simple OpenGL pipeline that supports basic vertex and fragment processing and exposes a generic API similar to that of GLSL that can be used for both shader programming and host numerical computation (of uniforms).
+In addition, it provides various operations of its own to model certain imperative constructs in a functional manner.

-An "engine" for running HaGL code is provided in the form of GLUT backend built using the the [OpenGL](https://hackage.haskell.org/package/OpenGL) and [GLUT](https://hackage.haskell.org/package/GLUT) bindings for Haskell.
+An "interpreter" for running HaGL code is provided in the form of GLUT backend built using the [OpenGL](https://hackage.haskell.org/package/OpenGL) and [GLUT](https://hackage.haskell.org/package/GLUT) bindings for Haskell.

-In the future, support will hopefully be added for:

-* Textures in fragment shaders
+Features that are currently missing but could possibly be added in the future:

+* Texture mapping using sampler objects
+* Instanced rendering
-* Tessellation shaders
+* Tessellation shading
-* Geometry shaders
+* Geometry shading
-* Compute shaders
+* Compute shading
-* New backends and a backend-agnostic interface
+* Non-GLUT backends and a backend-agnostic interface
 * Integration with an FRP framework such as [Yampa](https://hackage.haskell.org/package/Yampa)

 ## Contributing